lucanest/Phyloformer/README.md

 ### Installing dependencies

-The easiest way to install the software is by creating a virutal environment using conda/mamba and then installing dependencies in it:
+The easiest way to install the software is by creating a virtual environment using conda/mamba and then installing dependencies in it:

 ```shell
 # Install mamba if you want to use it instead of conda